-STEP TWO: Add cream cheese.
+Second: Add cream cheese.
 Cover and cook on high for 3-4 hours or low for 5-6 hours.

-STEP THREE: Remove chicken from slow cooker and shred.
+Third: Remove chicken from slow cooker and shred.
 Add back to the crockpot.

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.

 Can you put raw chicken in a slow cooker?